huntergps/handbook-docs/FuseJS/4 - APIs.md

 The following lifecycle events will be raised:

+The app start event is implicit as this is when your js code is first evaluated.

-- $(onEnteringForeground) - the app starts or is coming back from being in the background
+- $(onEnteringForeground) - The app has left the suspended state and now is running.
+You will get this event when the app starts.
-- $(onEnteringBackground) - the app is going into the background
+- $(onEnteringBackground) - The app is leaving the running state and is about to be suspended.
-- $(onEnteringInteractive) -
+- $(onEnteringInteractive) - The app is entering a state where it is fully focused and receiving events.
-- $(onExitedInteractive) -
+- $(onExitedInteractive) - The app is partially obscured or is no longer the focus (e.g. when you drag open the notification bar)
-- $(onTerminating) - the app has been asked to terminate
+- $(onTerminating) - The app is about to shut down.

 ## $(Phone)